mazak/autoupdater/README.md

 # autoupdater

-Automatic updates for WordPress theme
+Simple essentials for making your WordPress theme update automatically.